 If you’re wondering whether you can get can tax debt eliminated in bankruptcy, you’ll need to review several factors to learn if your debt qualifies.
 Chapter 7 and Chapter 13 bankruptcies may help you deal with your debt in different ways.
 In order to understand your options in detail and learn if bankruptcy is an option to consider, review your situation with a bankruptcy attorney or tax expert.

 Debtors are often confused about tax debt and bankruptcy, with many under the impression that you cannot discharge or eliminate tax debt.
-The truth is, certain debts may qualify but it must follow a specific criteria.

 - Tax debt should be accessed by the Internal Revenue Service (IRS) with 240 days of filing for protection.